Updated: May 15, 2021

 The International Scientific Association of Probiotics and Prebiotics (ISAPP) defines “dietary prebiotics” as “a selectively fermented ingredient that results in specific changes in the composition and/or activity of the gastrointestinal microbiota, thus conferring benefit(s) upon host health.”
 (The host would be YOU!)
 Prebiotics are found in plant foods.
 Examples of foods high in prebiotic fiber include bananas, onions, garlic, berries, legumes, oats, millet, and asparagus.
 The prebiotics in these foods act as food for the probiotics and can help to grow the existing good bacteria.

-Diets that include whole foods that contain fiber and prebiotics, including a variety of legumes, whole grains, vegetables, and fruits, have been shown to increase good bacteria in the gut.
+Diets that include whole foods with a variety of fiber types and prebiotics, including legumes, whole grains, vegetables, and fruits, have been shown to increase good bacteria in the gut.
 On the other hand, low consumption of these foods has been associated with an imbalance of gut bacteria, resulting in more unhealthy bacteria in the gut that contributes to disease.

 So why should you care?